lambda-curry/virtualevent-poc/src/pages/custom-pages/faq.md

 A. After you registered/purchased your ticket, you should have received an Order Confirmation email that contained your virtual ticket.

 * If you don’t remember receiving your Order Confirmation email, please check your Junk/Spam folder for an email from registration@fntech.com
 * Alternatively, you can find your ticket in the “My Tickets” page in FNregistration.
-You may use your FNid to log in here <https://registration.fntech.com/a/member/orders>
+You may use your FNid to log in here <a href="https://registration.fntech.com/a/member/orders" target="_blank">https://registration.fntech.com/a/member/orders</a>
-* For additional FNregistration support, please email [registration@fntech.com](<>)
+* For additional FNregistration support, please email [](<>)<a href="mailto:registration@fntech.com">registration@fntech.com</a>

 –